top of page

 Yes of course, you can bring your own bunting and we advise around 18 metres of bunting per tipi inside with a few metres extra to link up to the next one.

-We are more than happy for you to hang flowers/bunting/lanterns from the tipi poles, but you must use either cable ties or string, We do not allow nails or screws in the poles or canvas.
-No cooking/kitchens to be set up within the tipis.
-Any internal displays such as screens, photo booths, mirrors, signs must not touch or lean against the canvas.
+We are more than happy for you to hang flowers/bunting/lanterns from the tipi poles, but you must use either cable ties or string to avoid any damage to the poles.
+No nails or screws in the poles or canvas.
+No cooking/kitchens are to be set up within the tipis - you will need a separate catering tent if you are having formal dining.
+We can organise this for you.

 We use reusable cable ties, recycled plastic sheeting, all of our tables, benches, fireplace, bar are made from recycled wood, the poles for our tipis come from sustainable wood sources and our outdoor fire bowl is also recycled.
 WE also source many of our hire items from vintage stores or fairs.
 We can also provide glamping for your guests and we do not use power within the bell tents.
 Our crew are all based locally and we also share transportation to the venues we work with.
 Find out more about our sustainability ethos here